Kay's Canal Crafty Arts

 Canal art by Kay – Welcome

-Welcome to my canal art and blog website.
-My tale of buying a boat and starting to paint began in 2016 after a career as a university lecturer.
+Welcome to my canal art and blog.
+My tale of buying a boat and starting to paint began in 2016 after a career as a university lecturer and historian.
 Now I earn my living selling my hand painted canal art, as a Canal and River Trust licensed roving trader.
-During the summer months I trade from my 32ft narrow boat, Pea Green.
-If you can’t get to the boat shop I am happy to post items.
-Just send me an email or message me through Facebook or Instagram.
-On the boat I can accept contactless payments.
-However, if you are buying remotely I prefer payment by BACS transfer.
+Until 2022 I traded from my 32ft narrow boat, Pea Green, but space was tight and I have now expanded with the addition of Little Pea Green, a small push butty.
+Little Pea Green is both my shop and workshop.
+However, with customers around the globe I realise not everyone can visit.
+As a result I post items to addresses in the UK and overseas.
+To order, just email or message me through Facebook or Instagram.
+On the boat I can accept contactless or cash payments.
+If you are buying remotely I prefer payment by BACS transfer.

 My canal art

-I paint a wide variety of items with traditional East Midlands canal art.
-This includes everything from traditional Buckby style water cans to piggy banks.
-As an historian I recognise the fascinating backstory of this traditional waterways folkart.
-Of course, I understand my 21st Century customers want useful and beautiful items.
-As a result, many of my painted pieces are up-cycled, for instance teapots and gin bottles.
-However, alongside the old I also paint new too – for example wooden spoons and hand painted slates .
+I paint a wide variety of items with, what some might describe as, traditional East Midlands canal art.
+This includes everything from traditional ‘Buckby’ style water cans to piggy banks.
+As an historian I continue to research the scarce backstory of this English waterways folk-art.
+Of course, my customers want useful and beautiful items and many of my painted pieces are up-cycled, for instance teapots and gin bottles.
+Alongside the old I also paint new too – for example wooden spoons and hand painted slates .

 Commissions & ‘bring me your stuff’